Curriculum Choices for iGroups (Inclusion)

 We offer a range of academic and vocational courses to suit the learning needs and future career ambitions of all our students.
 During Year 8, parents are invited to attend an information evening to gain a clearer understanding of the curriculum choices available to their child.
 This range of subjects together with the guidance provided to each student is called the Guided Learning Pathway.

-The Inclusion Team are available to support students (and their parents) to ensure that the right choices are made for Years 9 to 11.
+The Inclusion Team will be available to support students (and their parents) to ensure that the right choices are made for Years 9 to 11.
 The Nurture Group provision is offered to students with a range of supported options available.

 Progression at 16+